 Readers Question: What are some questions you have about using a mayonnaise conditioner?
 I will address your answers in next weeks post.

 Amazon links on CleverlyChanging are affiliate links.
-The You Be-Natural products mentioned in this post were received complementary.
-However all opinions are my own and may not reflect the views of the sponsor.
+My favorite products.
+However, all opinions are my own and may not reflect the views of the sponsor.